girirajanlab/CN_Learn/README.md

 **2) BAM files:** Place all the BAM files, along with their corresponding index files in a local directory.
 Ensure the following,

-	a) All bam files should be named <SAMPLE>.bam and the index file named <SAMPLE>.bam.bai, where
-    <SAMPLE> is the name of the sample without any special characters in them.
+	a) All the bam files should be named <SAMPLE>.bam and the index file named <SAMPLE>.bam.bai, where <SAMPLE> is the name of the sample without any special characters in them.

-    b) All bam files must have an index file associated with them.
+    b) Each bam file must have an index file associated with it.

     c) The directory with .bam and .bam.bai files should not have any other type of files in them.

-**3) Reference genome:** Make sure the version of reference genome to which the samples were mapped to, is available in a local directory, along with the index files.
-In addition to **<REFERENCE_GENOME>.fasta**, the following files must be present in the same directory,
+**3) Reference genome:** Make sure that the version of reference genome to which the samples were mapped to, is available in a local directory, along with the index files.
+In addition to **<REFERENCE_GENOME>.fasta**, the following files must also be present in the same directory,

     a) <REFERENCE_GENOME>.fasta.fai